 Temporary Admission—Master’s Degree

-(Nine-semester-hour maximum load for full time enrollment) Temporary admission may be granted under certain circumstances to applicants who have not submitted all original transcripts, the letter of recommendation, or original exam score.
+(Nine-semester-hour maximum load for full time enrollment) Temporary admission may be granted under certain circumstances to applicants who have not submitted all original transcripts, the letter of recommendation, or original exam score where applicable.
 Note: Please consult the individual program test score requirement prior to taking exam.
 Exam requirements vary by program.
+Not all programs allow for Temporary Admission.

 A baccalaureate graduate of a regionally accredited or equivalent foreign college or university who lacks certain necessary records may be granted temporary admission.
 Such records should be completed before the end of the semester or term for which the student was given temporary admission.
 Students admitted in temporary status are under conditional admission requirements until admission status may be determined.
 Conditional admission status requires that students must clear the conditional admission requirement of a 3.0 grade point average at the completion of nine semester hours, or they will be dropped from the graduate program for one calendar year, after which they may petition the Dean of the Graduate School to re-enter.
 Students from non-accredited or otherwise accredited universities or students seeking dual enrollment are not eligible for temporary admission.
 (See Unaccredited or Otherwise Accredited Student Admission requirements.)